utat-ss/architect/README.md

 <img src="img/architect-logo.png" height="128">

 # Architect
-A systems engineering tool developed to support the design of the FINCH Eye CubeSat built by the [University of Toronto Aerospace Team](https://www.utat.ca/space-systems):milky_way:.
-Architect enables tradeoff analyses of complex systems and components through mathematical modelling.
-It supports efficient visualization of high-dimensional parameter spaces.
+Architect is a general-purpose, extensible, and developer-friendly systems engineering design tool built to support tradeoff analyses for the missions undertaken by the [University of Toronto Aerospace Team](https://www.utat.ca/space-systems):milky_way:.

+At its core, it's a library of mathematical models that describe systems across various engineering domains (i.e. optical, electrical, mechanical, thermal, space systems, etc) whose interactions can be modelled analytically using an object-oriented approach.

 <img src="img/utat-logo.png" height="64">